-Arkansas forward Coty Clarke dunks the ball on a fast break during Wednesday night's game against Ole Miss at Bud Walton Arena in Fayetteville.
+Arkansas forward Coty Clarke dunks the ball on a fast break during a 2014 game against Ole Miss at Bud Walton Arena in Fayetteville.

 FAYETTEVILLE If Arkansas wanted to put its best foot forward for the NCAA tournament selection committee, consider that mission accomplished.

 The Razorbacks, playing lately like the Razorbacks of old during the glory days under former coach Nolan Richardson, made perhaps their best case yet in a 110-80 throttling of Ole Miss.

 Led by Anthlon Bell's career-high 23 points, Arkansas (21-9, 10-7 Southeastern Conference) used a barrage of 3-pointers — 17 of them to be exact — to extend its winning streak to six games.

 It's the longest streak in regular-season conference play since the 1997-98 season under Richardson, and it comes at a time when the Razorbacks are desperate to earn their first postseason berth since 2008.

 They've won eight of nine games overall since opening SEC play 2-6, but none were as convincing as Wednesday's rout over the Rebels (17-13, 8-9).

 "It would be nice if I said senior night was scripted like that, but it wasn't scripted like that," Arkansas coach Mike Anderson said. "...
 We're playing well, and as a coach, that's what you want to be trending at the right time, the right way."

 Bell set the tone early, scoring 14 points in less than 3 minutes as Arkansas turned a one-point first-half deficit into a 14-point lead in a matter of minutes.